"El Rasta que Revolucionó el Rock Latino"

 Fidel commands the stage with his high energy performances, contagious melodies and powerful lyrical flow.
 Never one to mince words, Fidel sings of social and political oppression, revolution, and also connects with his audience through his Afro-Argentine identity, Pan African consciousness and messages of spirituality, freedom and love.

+Much to his fans delight, Fidel reunited with Todos Tus Muertos in 2016, released a cumbia-remake of TTM's first hit song "Gente Que No" with Damas Gratis, and kicked off a Latin American tour to celebrate 32 years of the legendary band.
 After 14 years, Fidel returned to play and tour with Lumumba in 2014, releasing two new singles in 2018 and a 5-track EP in 2019.
-Much to his fans delight, Fidel reunited with Todos Tus Muertos in 2016 and kicked off a Latin American tour to celebrate 32 years of the legendary band.
 Fidel continues to make musical history, record new music, release new videos, and tour locally and internationally with Todos Tus Muertos, Lumumba and as a solo artist.